atbcb/usab-uswds/news/_posts/2021-08-11-u-s-access-board-to-host-public-briefing-on-study-on-the-feasibility-of-wheelchair-securement-systems-in-passenger-aircraft.md

 >
 > * Welcome, Greg Fehribach, U.S. Access Board Chair
 > * Briefing
->   * Dr. Alan M. Jette, TRB Study Committee Chair, Professor and Dean Emeritus at Boston University
+>   * Dr. Alan M. Jette, TRB Study Committee Chair, Professor and Dean Emeritus of Boston University
->   * Gary Weissel, TRB Study Committee Member, Founder and Managing Office at Tronos Aviation Consulting
+>   * Gary Weissel, TRB Study Committee Member, Founder and Managing Officer of Tronos Aviation Consulting
->   * Naomi Armenta, TRB Study Committee Member, Senior Associate at Nelson Nygaard
+>   * Naomi Armenta, TRB Study Committee Member, Senior Associate of Nelson Nygaard
->   * Dr. Miriam Manary, TRB Study Committee Member, Lead Research Engineer at University of Michigan Transportation Research Institute (UMTRI)
+>   * Dr. Miriam Manary, TRB Study Committee Member, Lead Research Engineer of University of Michigan Transportation Research Institute (UMTRI)
 > * Questions and Answers

 > Following the briefing will be a short break and then the regular Access Board business meeting, which is open for the public to attend.